demyank88/okta-spring-cloud-streams-example/README.md

 ## Help

-Please post any questions as comments on the [blog post](https://need.a.link), or visit our [Okta Developer Forums](https://devforum.okta.com/).
+Please post any questions as comments on the [blog post](https://developer.okta.com/blog/2020/04/15/spring-cloud-stream), or visit our [Okta Developer Forums](https://devforum.okta.com/).
 You can also email developers@okta.com if you'd like to create a support ticket.

-#### ^-- TODO: needs a link --^

 ## License